bdaigle/bartsidee-boxee/README.md

 #### Issues
 If you have any issues with the applications or the repo, please use the github issue tracker.

-#### Boxee Installer
-Find the EOL installers for OSX, Windows and Linux [here](https://github.com/bartsidee/boxee-packages/.)

-#### Application Logs
+Feel also free to suggest fixes and pull requests, especially for the bartsidee.tv modules as they can be updated dynamically.
+For more information about the BartsideeTV module architecture look [here](https://github.com/bartsidee/bartsidee-boxee/wiki/BartsideeTv-Modules).

-If you encounter any problems with any of my apps in the repo, it could be of good use to send your log details.
-It is much easier to debug the problem this way.
+If you encounter any problems with any of the apps in the repo, it could be of great help to include your log output with the issue.

 _Settings_
-First make sure you have set the logging to notice level to make sure any is actually logged at the time of the problem.
+First make sure you have set the log output to _notice_ level:
-Boxee Main Menu -> Settings -> Advanced -> Debug Level -> Notice
+_Boxee Main Menu -> Settings -> Advanced -> Debug Level -> Notice_

 _Platform_
 For the boxee platforme versions (pc/mac/linux) you can just copy your log from you boxee userdata.
-You can find the correct directory for your installation here: Boxee support
+You can find the correct directory for your installation [here](http://support.boxee.tv/entries/44149-send-your-userdata-to-boxee-support).

 _Boxee Box_
 For the boxee box you can not access the filesystem, so you have to get it from a special debug webpage.
-In your browser open the following link and replace "your boxee ip" with the ip address of your boxee box:
+In your browser open the following link:
 "Your boxee ip":8080

-Press get latest, and download the latest archive found in the list.
+Press "get latest", and download the latest archive found in the list.

-You can just includes this with your mail, it will help out big time.
+#### Boxee Installer
+Find the EOL installers for OSX, Windows and Linux [here](https://github.com/bartsidee/boxee-packages/.)